Information, herbs, vitamins, supplements, natural treatment

 Natural Supplements for schizophrenia

-There are some early studies regarding the natural treatment for schizophrenia by Ray Sahelian, M.D.
+There are some early studies regarding the natural treatment or prevention schizophrenia but I am not aware of a natural cure or effective natural treatment:

 Taking fish oil may help prevent full-blown psychotic illness in at-risk adolescents and young adults.
 These at-risk individuals may have weak or transient psychotic symptoms, and already show schizophrenia-like brain changes.
 Dr. G. Paul Amminger of The University of Melbourne in Australia thinks there's evidence that abnormal fatty acid metabolism may contribute to the development of schizophrenia, Dr. G. Paul Amminger randomly assigned 81 at-risk individuals, 13 to 25 years old, to take 1.2 grams a day of omega-3s in fish oil capsule form or a placebo for 12 weeks and then followed them for another 40 weeks.
 The researchers included people who met at least one of the following three criteria: having low-level psychotic symptoms; having transient psychotic symptoms; or having a schizophrenia-like personality disorder or a close relative with schizophrenia, along with a sharp decline in mental function within the past year.
 At one year, 5 percent of the study participants taking omega-3s had developed a psychotic disorder (2 of 41 people), compared to 28 percent of those on placebo (11 of 40).
 People taking fish oil also showed significant reductions in their psychotic symptoms and improvements in function, while they were at no greater risk of adverse effects than people taking placebo capsules.
 Omega-3s are a major component of brain cells and are key to the proper function of two brain chemical signaling systems, dopamine and serotonin, which have been implicated in schizophrenia.
 Archives of General Psychiatry, February 2010.